 9. Law enforcement measures effect levels of drug use.

 Neither tough nor liberal law enforcement have much impact upon levels of drug use.

 10. Addiction is an equal opportunity employer.

-Drug use is an equal opportunity emmployer but addiction isn’t.
-While anyone can be affected, problematic drug use tends to disproprtionately affect those with disadvantaged and damaged lives who had difficulties before PDU and lack resources, opportunities and support to change.
+Drug use is an equal opportunity employer but addiction isn’t.
+While anyone can be affected, problematic drug use tends to disproprtionately affect those with disadvantaged and damaged lives who had difficulties before PDU and these people lack the resources, opportunities and support to change their lives.

 11. Addiction is a brain disease.

-12. To protect society the government can ban new drugs.
+12. The government can protect society by banning new drugs.

 Banning drugs mascquerades as positive action to deal with the ‘problem’ -but actually banning drugs doesn’t protect society it actually makes production, distribution and consumption more dangerous.